top of page

 • Seal with beeswax, olive oil or any toy-safe sealant.

-For a bolder colour, try using liquid watercolours - they are a bit of an investment but they give really gorgeous vibrant results.
+For a bolder colour, try using liquid watercolours - they are a bit of an investment but they give lovely vibrant results.

 The wooden rings were the perfect size to go over the peg dolls, so Mr 2 started stacking them on top of each other.
 It made a lovely sound as the rings clicked together.